USPTO Examiner CARCANAGUE DANIEL R - Art Unit 1621

 Interview Effectiveness

-Conducting an examiner interview provides a +12.7% benefit to allowance rate for applications examined by CARCANAGUE, DANIEL R. This interview benefit is in the 53% percentile among all examiners.
-Recommendation: Interviews provide an above-average benefit with this examiner and are worth considering.
+Conducting an examiner interview provides a +11.1% benefit to allowance rate for applications examined by CARCANAGUE, DANIEL R. This interview benefit is in the 45% percentile among all examiners.
+Recommendation: Interviews provide a below-average benefit with this examiner.

 Request for Continued Examination (RCE) Effectiveness